 Prior to joining Ohio State in July 2013, Dr. Luo was a GM Technical Fellow at General Motors Global Research and Development Center (Warren, MI, USA) with 20 years of industrial experience.
 Professor Luo is a past chair of TMS (The Minerals, Metals & Materials Society) Light Metals Division and SAE Materials Engineering Activity Division.

 He has 20 patents and more than 240 technical publications in advanced materials, manufacturing and applications.

-Honors and Appointments
+Major Honors and Awards

 - Recipient of the Ralph L. Boyer Award for Excellence in Undergraduate Teaching Engineering Innovation Award at Ohio State

 - Recipient of two John M. Campbell Awards for his fundamental research at GM

 - Recipient of three Charles L. McCuen Awards for research applications at GM

 - Recipient of the TMS Brimacombe Medalist Award

 - Recipient of the TMS Light Metals Technology Award